Koraput district

-Koraput district is a district of India in southern Odisha, with headquarters at Koraput.
-The district is located in the Eastern Ghats and is known for its hilly terrain, rich and diverse types of mineral deposits and its tribal culture and traditions.
-The district headquarters town of Koraput and its largest city, Jeypore are major centres of trade and commerce for South Odisha and fall on an important road connecting Visakhapatnam to Raipur.
+Koraput district is a district of India in southern Odisha, with its headquarters at the town of Koraput.
+The district is located in the Eastern Ghats and is known for its hilly terrain, rich and diverse mineral deposits and its tribal culture.
+The district headquarters town of Koraput and its largest city, Jeypore are major centres of trade and commerce for South Odisha and located on an important road connecting Visakhapatnam to Raipur.

 Etymology

-The district of Koraput derives its name from its headquarters, the present town of Koraput.
+Koraput district derives its name from its headquarters, the town of Koraput.
 According to Mr. R.C.S.
 Bell, the name of the town is Kora-Putti or “the hamlet of the Nux-vomica".

 Some opine that the word is derived from "Khora," a tribal people who still inhabit nearby villages.
 According to the second theory, Koraput is a corrupted form of ‘Karaka-Pentho’.
 Karaka literally means ‘hail-stone’.
 Another opinion is often found that the term Kora was the name of a Sun God who was worshipped by the local tribals in ancient times.
 Hence the town was so named.

 It is also believed that one ‘Khora Naiko’ laid foundation of the village during the time of Nandapur kings.
 He hailed probably from Ranpur and served under the Nandapur kings in the Militia, and for his faithful and meritorious services he was permitted to establish this village which was named after him as Khora Putu, and later on the name has been abbreviated to ‘Koraput.

 Geography

 Koraput district is located between 18 degree 13’ and 19 degree 10’ North Latitudes and 82 degree 5’ and 83 degree 23’ East Longitudes.
-It shares its borders with Rayagada District, Nabarangpur district ,Kalanhandi district on the north, with Bastar district of Chhattisgarh on the west, with Malkangiri District on the south and with Alluri Sitharama Raju and Parvathipuram Manyam districts of Andhra Pradesh on the east.
+It shares its borders with Rayagada District, Nabarangpur district, Kalanhandi district on the north, with Bastar district of Chhattisgarh on the west, with Malkangiri District on the south and with Alluri Sitharama Raju and Parvathipuram Manyam districts of Andhra Pradesh on the east.
 Its area is 8,807 km2, making it the third largest district of Odisha after Mayurbhanj and Sundargarh.
 About twenty one villages in the Kotia Gram Panchayat are the subject of a long pending territorial dispute with the State of Andhra Pradesh.